 - Atomicity/Consistency/Isolation/ Durability (ACID) transactions

-- · Horizontal scaling and elasticity
+- Horizontal scaling and elasticity

 - Real-time indexing

-- Search and semantics
+- Full-text search and query

 - High availability

 - Disaster recovery

 - Replication

 - Government-grade security

 Enterprises around the world and across a wide range of industries, including healthcare, entertainment, financial services, retail, government agencies, and others, have adopted the MarkLogic platform to manage and analyze all their data.
 These organizations are benefiting from building value from their data instead of schemas and infrastructure to support and understand it.